H4pps/jlox-interpreter/README.md

 # jlox-interpreter

 ## Overview
-jlox-interpreter is an implementation of the Lox programming language, as described in the book "Crafting Interpreters" by Robert Nystrom.
-This project includes a scanner, parser, interpreter, and error handling for the Lox language.
+jlox-interpreter is an implementation of the Lox programming language in Java.
+Written as part of the book "Crafting Interpreters" by Robert Nystrom with some modifications.

-## Project Structure
-The project is organized into several packages, each responsible for different aspects of the interpreter:

-- `lox`: Contains the main entry point and overall control logic.
-- `lox.scanner`: Responsible for lexical analysis, converting source code into tokens.
-- `lox.token`: Defines the `Token` class and `TokenType` enum.
-- `lox.parser`: Handles syntax analysis, converting tokens into an abstract syntax tree (AST).
-- `lox.interpreter`: Executes the AST, implementing the semantics of the Lox language.
-- `lox.errors.runtime`: Contains runtime error handling classes.
-- `lox.interpreter.callables`: Defines callable entities like functions.

 ## Getting Started